Cheryl Davis, M.A., LPC., Board President

-Linda Oberhaus has more than 25 years of professional experience in the human services field, and currently serves as the Executive Director for The Shelter for Abused Women & Children in Naples, Florida.
+Linda Oberhaus has more than 25 years of professional experience in the human services field, and currently serves as the CEO for The Shelter for Abused Women & Children in Naples, Florida.

 A graduate of the University of South Florida, Ms. Oberhaus also completed post graduate courses in nonprofit management at Harvard Business School and Harvard Kennedy School.